M-346 Master Advanced Fighter Trainer, Italy

 Avionics

-The avionics architecture is based on a dual-redundant MIL-STD-1553B digital data bus which has capacity for additional systems.
-The communication suite includes a VHF/UHF transceiver and an IFF transponder.
-The navigation suite includes a laser gyro inertial navigation system with an embedded GPS receiver, and a tactical air navigation (TACAN) and VHF omnidirectional radio ranging (VOR/IIS/MB).
+The avionics architecture is based on a dual-redundant, MIL-STD-1553B digital data bus with the capacity for additional systems.
+The communication suite includes a VHF / UHF transceiver and an information friend of foe (IFF) transponder.
+The navigation suite includes a laser gyro inertial navigation system with an embedded GPS receiver, and tactical air navigation (TACAN) and VHF omnidirectional radio ranging (VOR/IIS/MB).

 "The M-346 provides combat pilot training for front-line fighters with high angle-of-attack capability."